10 Date Questions to Ask Your Bumble Match That Will Help You Figure Out If You’re Compatible

-If you devote time to your own mental wellness, you’ll want a match who supports self-care in whatever form it takes.
+This is a good question to ask your Bumble match because if you devote time to your own mental wellness, you’ll want a match who supports self-care in whatever form it takes.
 Solomon agrees.
 “I think for somebody who is really introspective and who loves journaling and values the role of therapy in their lives, it can feel pretty lonely to have someone who holds [these things] in contempt,” she says.

 What’s your favorite memory?